Y2Kill/VSCode-wxWidgets-MinGW-W64-template/README.md

 That is all - just open template directory with VSCode.

-All configurations done with json files inside .vscode directory just wathc video above to understand configs.
+All configurations done with json files inside .vscode directory just watch video above to understand configs.